 Object Section Description BidRequest 3.2.1 Top-level object.
-Imp 3.2.2 Container for the description of a specific impression; at least 1 per request.
-Banner 3.2.3 Details for a banner impression (incl. in-banner video) or video companion ad.
-Video 3.2.4 Details for a video impression.
-Audio 3.2.5 Container for an audio impression.
-Native 3.2.6 Container for a native impression conforming to the Dynamic Native Ads API.
-Format 3.2.7 An allowed size of a banner.
-Site 3.2.8 Details of the website calling for the impression.
-App 3.2.9 Details of the application calling for the impression.
-Publisher 3.2.10 Entity that controls the content of and distributes the site or app.
-Content 3.2.11 Details about the published content itself, within which the ad will be shown.
-Producer 3.2.12 Producer of the content; not necessarily the publisher (e.g., syndication).
-Device 3.2.13 Details of the device on which the content and impressions are displayed.
-Geo 3.2.14 Location of the device or user's home base depending on the parent object.
-User 3.2.15 Human user of the device; audience for advertising.
-Data 3.2.16 Collection of additional user targeting data from a specific data source.
-Segment 3.2.17 Specific data point about a user from a specific data source.
-Regs 3.2.18 Regulatory conditions in effect for all impressions in this bid request.
-Pmp 3.2.19 Collection of private marketplace (PMP) deals applicable to this impression.
-Deal 3.2.20 Deal terms pertaining to this impression between a seller and buyer.
+Source 3.2.2 Request source details on post-auction decisioning (e.g., header bidding).
+Regs 3.2.3 Regulatory conditions in effect for all impressions in this bid request.
+Imp 3.2.4 Container for the description of a specific impression; at least 1 per request.
+Metric 3.2.5 A quantifiable often historical data point about an impression.
+Banner 3.2.6 Details for a banner impression (incl. in-banner video) or video companion ad.
+Video 3.2.7 Details for a video impression.
+Audio 3.2.8 Container for an audio impression.
+Native 3.2.9 Container for a native impression conforming to the Dynamic Native Ads API.
+Format 3.2.10 An allowed size of a banner.
+Pmp 3.2.11 Collection of private marketplace (PMP) deals applicable to this impression.
+Deal 3.2.12 Deal terms pertaining to this impression between a seller and buyer.
+Site 3.2.13 Details of the website calling for the impression. Арр 3.2.14 Details of the application calling for the impression.
+Publisher 3.2.15 Entity that controls the content of and distributes the site or app.
+Content 3.2.16 Details about the published content itself, within which the ad will be shown.
+Producer 3.2.17 Producer of the content; not necessarily the publisher (e.g., syndication).
+Device 3.2.18 Details of the device on which the content and impressions are displayed.
+Geo 3.2.19 Location of the device or user's home base depending on the parent object.
+User 3.2.20 Human user of the device; audience for advertising.
+Data 3.2.21 Collection of additional user targeting data from a specific data source.
+Segment 3.2.22 Specific data point about a user from a specific data source.